frank-fs/frank/README.md

 Frack
 ============
-Frack is an implementation of the proposed NWSGI (.NET Web Server Gateway Interface), which has a similar intent as the [Python WSGI](http://www.python.org/dev/peps/pep-0333/) and [JSGI](http://jackjs.org/jsgi-spec.html) specifications.
+Frack -- Functional Rack -- is an implementation of [OWIN](http://owin.github.com/owin) (Open Web Interface for .NET), which has a similar intent as the [Python WSGI](http://www.python.org/dev/peps/pep-0333/) and [JSGI](http://jackjs.org/jsgi-spec.html) specifications.
 Frack is similar in implementation to [Rack](http://rack.rubyforge.org/) and [Jack](http://jackjs.org/) and owes a lot to those projects.

-Frack is developed in [F#](http://fsharp.net) as it most directly correlates to the Python and JavaScript implementations and provides yet another opportunity to show off the power and elegance of a terrific language.
+Frack is developed in [F#](http://fsharp.net) as it most directly correlates to the Python and JavaScript implementations and provides yet another opportunity to show off the power and elegance of this terrific language.

 Goals
 ============